-- Comply with all federal, state, local rules, regulations, laws and acceptable health & safety standards. - Observe all Moody Early Childhood Center rules, regulations, and procedures related to the efficient and safe performance of their work. - Integrate safety into each job function and live by this philosophy in the performance of job duties.

-- All staff members are responsible for immediately informing their supervisor of any unsafe or unhealthy situation or condition - Be informed that our school is a "Drug Free Zone" Under the Texas Penal Code, any area within 1000 feet of a child-care center is a gang-free zone, where criminal related to organized criminal activity are subject to harsher penalty.
+- Comply with all federal, state, local rules, regulations, laws and acceptable health & safety standards. - Observe all Moody Early Childhood Center rules, regulations, and procedures related to the efficient and safe performance of their work. - Integrate safety into each job function and live by this philosophy in the performance of job duties. - All staff members are responsible for immediately informing their supervisor of any unsafe or unhealthy situation or condition. - All staff members are responsible to keep door alarms on and report any door alarms that are not working. - Be informed that our school is a "Drug Free Zone" Under the Texas Penal Code, any area within 1000 feet of a child-care center is a gang-free zone, where criminals related to organized criminal activity are subject to harsher penalties.
 It is our intent and obligation to provide a drug-free, healthful, safe and secure work environment.
 The unlawful manufacturing on or off Moody Early Childhood Center premises while conducting Moody Early Childhood Center business is absolutely prohibited. - Be aware of our No Smoking Policy Tobacco use, including simulated tobacco use, is prohibited on property, interior and exterior, owned or managed by Moody Early Childhood Center.
 No tobacco use will be permitted in the facilities, common or private work areas, hallways, restrooms, dining areas, employee lounges, conference and meeting rooms, and all other enclosed or semi-enclosed areas.
-Additionally, no tobacco use will be permitted in outdoor areas including parking lots, grounds, rooftops, playgrounds, courtyards, entrance/exit ways, MECC-owned or -leased vehicles, and any other indoor or outdoor areas owned or managed by Moody Early Childhood Center This policy applies to all MECC, employees, consultants, contractors, visitors and external individuals, companies renting MECC owned space, and property owned or managed by MECC. - Be aware of our Policy Against Retaliation-It is illegal and against the policies of Moody Early Childhood Center for any employee to attempt to retaliate against an employee, student or parent. - Be aware of our No Weapons Policy
+Additionally, no tobacco use will be permitted in outdoor areas including parking lots, grounds, rooftops, playgrounds, courtyards, entrance/exit ways, MECC-owned or -leased vehicles, and any other indoor or outdoor areas owned or managed by Moody Early Childhood Center This policy applies to all MECC, employees, consultants, contractors, visitors and external individuals, companies renting MECC owned space, and property owned or managed by MECC.

+- Be aware of our Policy Against Retaliation-It is illegal and against the policies of Moody Early Childhood Center for any employee to attempt to retaliate against an employee, student or parent. - Be aware of our No Weapons Policy